Is Pesto Healthy?

 Basil pesto in a pestle and mortar.

-Despite some important nuances, dietitians agree that, if consumed in moderation, pesto is healthy and is a superb source of antioxidants, vitamins, calcium, and heart-healthy fats.
+Despite some important nuances, dietitians agree that pesto is healthy and a superb source of antioxidants, vitamins, calcium, and heart-healthy fats if consumed in moderation.

 But what does this have to do with whether pesto is healthy?
 Actually, quite a lot.
-If you scan the barcode of a jar of supermarket pesto with an app like Yuka, it will almost certainly present you with a red traffic light warning and suggest you might want to consider a healthier alternative.
+Scan the barcode of a jar of supermarket pesto with an app like Yuka, and you will be presented with a red traffic light warning that suggests you might want to consider a healthier alternative.

 Screengrab of an app saying that sun-dried tomato pesto is unhealthy.